Get exclusive member benefits & effect social change. Join Today

 Doctors can generally diagnose labyrinthitis during a physical exam.
 In some cases, it’s not obvious during an ear exam, so a complete physical exam, including a neurological evaluation, should be performed.

-Symptoms of labyrinthitis can mimic those of other conditions, so your doctor may order tests to rule them out.
+Symptoms of labyrinthitis can mimic those of other conditions.
+Your doctor may order tests to rule them out.
 These conditions include:

 Symptoms can be relieved with medications, including: